String Helpers

 extract_content()

 Extracts a substring from a given string, defined by start and end delimiters.
-The function searches for the first occurrence of the start delimiter and the first subsequent occurrence of the end delimiter, then returns the text found between them.
-If either delimiter is not found, or if they are in the wrong order, an empty string is returned.
+The function searches for the first occurrence of the start delimiter and the first subsequent occurrence of the end delimiter, returning the text found between them.
+If either delimiter is not found, or if they appear in the wrong order, an empty string is returned.

 filter_name()